siraat-ai-academy/freelance-content-writing-suite-by-jamalu/05-content-strategy-planning/28-search-intent-mapping.md

 📌 **Task Summary**:
 This task is about tuning into *why* your audience searches — not just *what* they type.
 By mapping **search intent**, we align your **content** with their quiet motivations: to learn, to decide, to buy, or to explore.
 It’s an act of empathy turned strategy — and a powerful way to increase **SEO relevance**, **engagement**, and **conversion**.

 > _“This is where strategy meets soul — where every keyword becomes a conversation, not just a click.
-Jamalu brings clarity to curiosity.”_
+Eks2 brings clarity to curiosity.”_

 ---